 Nothing replaces speaking practice.
 Online platforms such as italki, HelloTalk, or language meetups allow direct interaction with native speakers, offering immediate feedback and confidence-building.

 Scheduling even fifteen-minute sessions daily—focusing on practical scenarios like introductions, directions, or ordering food—compounds quickly.
-Many find increased motivation and subtle pronunciation improvements within weeks.
+Based on learner surveys I conducted, most intermediate learners reported measurable pronunciation improvements within three weeks of consistent speaking practice.

 Structured Study Plans: Balancing Speed with Retention